madsen/io-html/README.md

 IO-HTML
 =======

-IO-HTML is a Perl module that NEEDS A DESCRIPTION.
+IO-HTML is a Perl module that opens a file and performs automatic charset detection based on the HTML5 algorithm.

 This is a Git repository where development of IO-HTML takes place.
 For more information, visit [IO-HTML on CPAN](http://search.cpan.org/dist/IO-HTML/).